yusufhj/LMS_front-end/README.md

 [LMS (Learning Management System)](https://lms-front-end-navy.vercel.app)

 ## Project Description
-This project is a Learning Management System (LMS) that allows users to create, read, update, and delete courses.
-Users can also enroll in courses and view their course progress.
-The project is built using React, Node.js, Express, and MongoDB.
+The Learning Management System (LMS) is a dynamic web application designed to streamline the online learning experience for instructors and students.
+It enables instructors to create, manage, and edit courses complete with detailed lessons, while students can explore available courses, enroll, and track their progress as they complete lessons and courses.
+Built with a modern tech stack including React, Node.js, Express, and MongoDB, the LMS emphasizes user-friendly interaction, role-based access, and progress tracking to foster an engaging and efficient learning environment.

 ## Screenshots
 ### Home Page